Own your identity layer

 v2 direction (based on the roadmap)

-The v2 roadmap is focused on enterprise foundations that buyers expect from vendors like WorkOS, Clerk, Auth0, and Keycloak—without giving up self-hosting.
+The v2 roadmap is focused on the enterprise foundations buyers expect from hosted identity platforms—without giving up self-hosting.

 • Security hardening